 The algorithm is specifically designed to give each participant their best result if they rank their choices in order of true preference.
 Using any other strategy may cause you to get a worse result for yourself.
 For example, if you decide to order your preferences by who is likely to fill a position, you may not get your most preferred applicants.

-Do not rank any applicant that you consider unacceptable (i.e., you would not want them matched to your program).Related Links:
+Do not rank any applicant that you consider unacceptable (i.e., you would not want them matched to your program under any circumstances).Related Links:

 Does the recommended strategy change if my program offers more than one position?